-Whether it’s finding that new home where the kids have acres to run around in, or are downsizing for a green and tranquil retirement, many of us dream of owning our own rural retreat someday.
+Whether it’s finding that new home where the kids have acres to run around in, or downsizing for a green and tranquil retirement, many of us dream of moving to the countryside and owning our own rural retreat someday.

 Below, we’ve listed seven of the more important factors you’ll want to consider.

 You might be planning on getting out of town, but if you’re still in employment, chances are you’ll still be working there – for now at least.
 Before you snap up a rural property, you need to think honestly about the commute.
 You need to reflect not just on whether the journey is possible (If you have a car, the answer to that will almost always be yes), however is it one you’re happy to commit to doing there and back, up to five days a week.
 Also think about how adverse weather and traffic might affect that journey, and how serious an impact that could have in your line of work

 Where are your amenities?